-The Federal Reserve and two other US regulatory bodies have issued a warning to banks about cryptocurrencies.
+The Federal Reserve, U.S. regulators, and other regulatory bodies have issued a warning to banks about cryptocurrencies.
 In a joint statement, the Federal Reserve, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (OCC) said that banks should be aware of the “significant volatility and vulnerabilities” experienced by the crypto industry in 2022.

 Regulators seemed to have put their foot on the gas after the collapse of the mega-exchange FTX.
 The company, which clients used to buy, sell, or bet on crypto, collapsed due to alleged mismanagement, with billions of dollars of customers’ cash being lost as a result.
 It is alleged that FTX used client money to make risky investment bets through trading firm Alameda Research.
 The firm’s ex-CEO, who founded both FTX and Alameda Research, is now facing eight criminal charges and pleaded not guilty during his arraignment in a federal court in New York.
 The judge has agreed to keep the names of his $250 million bond co-signers secret.